 Answer: Tweet Splashes run during consecutive days.
 This means you can not pick and choose non-consecutive days for your Tweet Splash to run.
 Once your Tweet Splash starts, it will run until all the days in your Tweet Splash have been completed.

 Answer: At the beginning of your Tweet Splash, we send out four (4) tweets on our two, main Twitter accounts (@booktweeter and @faydra_deon), and we also send out tweets on our 30+ Focus on Readers Twitter accounts.
-With our Premium packages, this amounts to over sixty* (60) tweets to kick off your Tweet Splash.
+With our Premium packages, this amounts to up to sixty* (60) tweets to kick off your Tweet Splash.

 The best way to know for sure how many tweets we've posted on your behalf each day is to purchase a Tweet Stash, which is an itemized list of all the tweets and retweets that post during your Tweet Splash.
 See more here.